-Team Foundation Server check-in policis are evaluated client-side and have to be installed separatelly on each developers' machine.
+Team Foundation Server check-in policies are evaluated client-side and have to be installed separately on each developers' machine.

-The Static Code Analysis Check-in policy is installed and registered in Visual Studio during a tipical SQL Enlight installation, but can be removed from the installation using the Custom setup option.
+The Static Code Analysis Check-in policy is installed and registered in Visual Studio during a typical SQL Enlight installation, but can be removed from the installation using the Custom setup option.

 To configure the SQL Enlight policy, do the following: